 Walking on Eggshells, Child and adolescent violence in the family: booklet and wallet information card available from the Flinders University (S. Australia) website (here)

-Adolescent Violence to Parents: a resource booklet for parents and carers, 2008, Inner South Community Health Service, South Melbourne, Australia (Available here)
+Adolescent Violence to Parents: a resource booklet for parents and carers, 2008, Inner South Community Health Service, South Melbourne, Australia (Available here) Very full general information, with list of resources specific to Victoria State

-Abuse of parents, Parenting SA, Parent Easy Guide 17 (Available here)
+Violence towards parents, Parenting SA, Parent Easy Guide 17 (Available here)

 Tips and hints for parents, From “You cant say go and sit on the naughty step because they turn round and say make me” Parentline Plus, 2008 (pdf here)